 THE JUNALUSKA CROSS

-A beacon of light and hope, the Junaluska Cross (#2) was constructed by The Federation of Wesley Bible Classes of the Western North Carolina Conference in 1922.
-A five-foot stone base supports the twenty-five-foot high Cross, which contains approximately 200 energy efficient light bulbs for illumination.
+A beacon of light and hope, the Junaluska Cross was constructed by The Federation of Wesley Bible Classes of the Western North Carolina Conference in 1922.
+A five-foot stone base supports the twenty-five-foot high Cross, which contains approximately 200 energy-efficient light bulbs for illumination.
 Directly below the Cross lies the Junaluska Amphitheater, which was constructed in 1988 by the Junaluska Associates.
-The Cross and the amphitheater provide prime locations for weddings, vesper services, the annual Easter sunrise service, and summer youth event worship services.
+The Cross and the amphitheater provide prime locations for weddings, vesper services, the annual Easter sunrise service and summer youth event worship services.

 SUSANNA WESLEY GARDEN

-Named for John Wesley’s mother, the Susanna Wesley Garden (#10) is a place for prayer and meditation.
-Dr. Lee F. Tuttle, the World Methodist Council General Secretary from 1960 to 1976, created the Susanna Wesley Garden, and it remains under the care of the World Methodist Council to this day.
-The garden is located between the World Methodist Museum and the Terrace Hotel.
+Named for John Wesley’s mother, the Susanna Wesley Garden is a place for prayer and meditation.
+Dr. Lee F. Tuttle, the World Methodist Council General Secretary from 1960 to 1976, created the Susanna Wesley Garden.
+The garden is located near The Terrace Hotel.
 Boasting beautiful color in the spring, summer and fall, the garden is open to the public daily from sunrise to sunset.
-It is also available for private functions include weddings, receptions, garden clubs, and more.
+It is also available for private functions including weddings, receptions, garden clubs and more.